• Skip to primary navigation

 Christine Rooney

-This gluten free homemade Chunky Blue Cheese Dressing recipe is creamy, tangy, and great for salads or as a dipping sauce for wings!
+This homemade Chunky Blue Cheese Dressing is creamy and perfect for salads or a dip for wings!
+It's made with sour cream, mayo, and chives.

 5 from 1 vote